 The great thing about applying coconut oil topically is that it deeply penetrates.
 You might be annoyed at the fact that it seems to sit on top of the skin and not soak in quick enough but this only means that you have used too much.
 It doesn’t take a lot to benefit from it’s healing properties and using too much is just uncomfortable and a waste.

-I would highly suggest using coconut oil from Tropical Traditions.
+I would highly suggest using coconut oil from Healthy Traditions.
 Yes, I’m an affiliate but I seriously could make more commission selling a brand on Amazon.
 I choose Tropical Traditions for my smoothies, skin care and blog because they are simply the best.
 Period.